jesusrmz19/Star-Wars-App/README.md

 - Vehicles section has been fully added too!
 - Vehicles section doesn't include all vehicles from the API, only those that I liked the most

+### January 20th, 2021 Update

+All sections are now mobile friendly for small mobile devices.
+No tablet friendly yet.

 Try it here: <https://starwarsspa.netlify.app/#/>